 A defensive tactic should be based on the opponent limitations during the contact moment of not being able to do more than what he planned on a split second before.

-The angle of approach, method of control before the counter strike should address any follow up attack options, and if the attacker retreats, a follow up lunge and attack should be immediately initiated.
+The angle of approach, method of control before the counter strike should address any follow up attack options, and if the attacker retreats, a follow up lunge and attack should immediately be initiated.
 In that type of scenario, the attacker has no chance to block as he is retreating.

 My point of presenting a series of photos of techniques is to show the critical stopping points.
 Perhaps some people put accent on the general beauty and impressiveness of the pictures for marketing purposes!
 For people that sit hours in front of the television and accustomed to judge facial expression more than "body language" in the form of capacity, that type of marketing might suffice.